On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators

 \subsection{Outline of the article}

-The remainder of the article is structured as follows: After briefly recalling and fixing notation in Section \ref{sec:notation}, in Section \ref{sec:lower} we turn to the derivation of lower scaling bounds.
+The remainder of the article is structured as follows: After briefly recalling and fixing notation in \cref{sec:notation}, in \cref{sec:lower} we turn to the derivation of lower scaling bounds.
 To this end, we first deduce lower bounds for the symbol and then translate these into scaling behaviour, identifying the maximal vanishing order of the associated symbol on the unit sphere as the determining ingredient for these estimates.
-In Section \ref{sec:upper} we complement these bounds with upper scaling bounds in the case of the generalized symmetrized gradient in two dimensions but with general tensor order.
+In \cref{sec:upper} we complement these bounds with upper scaling bounds in the case of the generalized symmetrized gradient in two dimensions and specific boundary data but with general tensor order.